 Each month, the UUCF Share the Plate (STP) program contributes half of the cash and 100% of designated checks from all worship service collection plates to a designated organization promoting social justice.
-June through September, when there is only one Sunday service, the schedule is adjusted to give the three recipients the same number of services.
+June through September, months in which UUCF has only one Sunday service, the schedule is adjusted to give three recipients the same number of services.

 The purpose of this program is to:

 - Raise awareness within the congregation of social justice concerns in the region, nation and around the world.